Site logo

 #27: The Mustang (Under $1,000)

-They are extremely hardy horses that quickly adapt to their environment.
-Their wild heritage also makes them easy to keep.
-For instance, the Mustang horse is highly resistant to common equine diseases.
+They are hardy horses that adapt to their environment.
+Their wild heritage also simplifies their upkeep.
+For instance, the Mustang horse is resistant to common equine diseases.

 You can adopt one for free in some states.
 But if you’re interested in buying, the prices start from $500 to $1,000 for an average foal.